PseudoResonance/delta-emu-ui-editor/README.md

 -   Some input fields reformat the contents while still typing.
 -   Global padding does not work yet.
 Only element-level padding will be exported correctly.
 -   Background may not render exactly as in the app yet, but should be acceptable if using a resizable background, or correctly sized PNGs.
+-   Colorblindness config options are not yet available.